elfantasmo/Fibonacci-Sequence-Maker/README.md

 # Fibonacci-Sequence-Maker
-This will make a fibonacci sequence with the length you would like it to.
+This will make a compact, fast and simple fibonacci sequence with the length you would like it to.

 Usage: